(A) Purpose: this rule prescribes general requirements governing the provision of relocation payments and other relocation assistance.

 (c) The governor declares an emergency; or

-(d) Another emergency which requires immediate vacation of the real property, such as when continued occupancy of the displacement dwelling constitutes a substantial danger to the health or safety of the occupants or the public.
+(d) Another emergency that requires immediate vacation of the real property, such as when continued occupancy of the displacement dwelling constitutes a substantial danger to the health or safety of the occupants or the public.

 (3) Basic conditions of emergency move: whenever a person is required to relocate for a temporary period because of an emergency as described in paragraph (D)(2) of this rule, the agency shall: